Preparing for Next YearLiving for Eternity

 - Jackets and hoodies must be in the school colors of red, black, white, or gray and cannot have any graphic designs on the front or back (to include large manufacturer logos).
 A small manufacturer logo may be visible on the front or back of the jacket/hoodie (normally on the right or left chest area).
 The hood may not be worn inside.

-- Students may wear jeans provided they are free of holes, and frays, and are well fitted.
+- Students may wear jeans provided they are well-fitted and free of holes and frays.
 Pants that expose undergarments are not acceptable and may require a belt.

 - Ladies may wear khaki, black, or blue skirts provided they extend to one dollar bill width from the knee when standing or longer.